alex_aldo - Fotolia

 Step 4: Configure the storage architecture

 In most cases, this means configuring the disks to be part of a RAID array.
 However, organizations commonly configure NAS appliances as JBOD storage.
-Also, it is not always appropriate to include every hard disk in a RAID configuration.
-Sometimes hard disks can be used for caching or as a hot spare, as noted in Step 9.
+Also, it isn't always appropriate to include every hard disk in a RAID configuration.
+Sometimes hard disks are used for caching or as a hot spare, as noted in Step 9.

 Step 5: Create volumes